tegtmeye/RE-flex/README.md

 This installs reflex according to standard GNU directory layout where the `reflex` executable is installed in `$(prefix)/bin`, the library is installed in `$(prefix)/lib`, header files are installed in `$(prefix)/include` and documentation including examples are installed in `$(prefix)/share`.

+Detailed information on building and installing is available in the [INSTALL](INSTALL) file.

 ### Optional libraries to install